Kevin McCarty on the Issues

 As Mayor I will make it a priority to remove firearms from the homes of domestic abusers and ensure that we have enough police officers to safeguard the city.

-I was recently appointed as the new chair of the Assembly Public Safety Committee by the Speaker to help find legislative solutions to the statewide increases in retail theft.
+As the chair of the Assembly Public Safety Committee I worked to craft new critical legislative solutions to the statewide increases in retail theft.
 As Mayor of Sacramento, cracking down on retail theft will be a public safety priority.

 Affordable Housing